syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ## Custom sorting

-The `SfDataGrid` sort columns based on custom logic, when the standard sorting techniques do not meet the requirements.
+The `SfDataGrid` provides support to sort columns based on custom logic, when the standard sorting techniques do not meet the requirements.
 For each column, you can apply different sorting criteria by adding [SortComparer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.SortComparer.html) objects to [SfDataGrid.SortComparers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortComparers) collection.

 The `SortComparer` object contains the following properties,

 * **PropertyName**: `MappingName` of the column that applies custom sorting.
 * **Comparer**: Gets or sets the custom comparer that implements the [IComparer](https://docs.microsoft.com/en-us/dotnet/api/system.collections.icomparer?view=net-6.0) and [ISortDirection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ISortDirection.html) interfaces.

+The following example shows how to sort the columns based on length of its cell values,

 {% tabs %}
 {% highlight xaml %}